ofiwg/libfabric/man/fi_domain.3.md

 Domain level capabilities.
 Domain capabilities indicate domain level features that are supported by the provider.

+*FI_SHARED_AV*
+: Indicates that the domain supports the ability to share address vectors among multiple processes using the named address vector feature.

 ## mode

 The operational mode bit related to using the domain.